salsadigitalauorg/ansible-images/README.md

 ## ansible-runner
-Building from the **python-crossbuild** and **ansible** images and using the official Docker python base image, while also taking bits and pieces from the official [ansible-runner](quay.io/ansible/ansible-runner) to create a base for AWX Execution Environments that are multiarch and more versatile.
+Building from the **python-crossbuild** and **ansible** images and using the official Docker python base image, while also taking bits and pieces from the official [ansible-runner](https://github.com/ansible/ansible-runner/blob/devel/Dockerfile) image to create a base for AWX Execution Environments that are multiarch and more versatile.

 More information & usage [here](ansible-runner).